-Turbo Charged Engine, Leather & Suede Seats, Harman Kardon Sound, Rear View Camera, Front Seat Heaters, Navigation System
+Turbo Charged Engine, Full Leather Interior, Harman Kardon Sound, Rear View Camera, Front Seat Heaters, Navigation System

 If your a car enthusiast then you'll know why someone would pick a subaru sti plus I have a special edition which makes it even better.